lukabukuri/Weather/README.md

-# Weather application for iOS
+# Weather application for iOS with location support